openbridge/flask-sass/README.md

 flask-sass
 ==========

+**This project is not maintained and abandoned.
+Feel free to fork.**

 A small Flask extension that makes it easy to use Sass (SCSS) with your Flask application.

 Why another one?
 Because [Flask-Scss](https://bitbucket.org/bcarlin/flask-scss) doesn't